619.541.6609

 • pleural/parenchymal fibrosis

 Researchers showed that cigarette smoking is an added hazard among factory workers.
-Individuals with a well-traced history of chemical exposure who also smoked cigarettes are at an appreciably higher risk of developing lung cancer because of the synergism between intoxication and cigarette smoke compared to individuals who only smoked cigarettes.
+Individuals with a well-traced history of toxic exposure who also smoked cigarettes are at an appreciably higher risk of developing lung cancer because of the synergism between intoxication and cigarette smoke compared to individuals who only smoked cigarettes.

 Many of our toxic-exposed clients diagnosed with lung cancer are current or former cigarette smokers.
-If you worked in an industrial setting, exposed to chemicals, and got diagnosed with lung cancer, we can help you obtain compensation whether or not you are a current or former cigarette smoker.
+If you worked in an industrial setting, were exposed to chemicals, and got diagnosed with lung cancer, we can help you obtain compensation whether or not you are a current or former cigarette smoker.